JavaTMP/JavaTMP/docs/pages/custom-javatmp-bootstrap-themes-and-skins.md

 ### Customize template by standard third-party Bootstrap themes

-In this section we show you some examples of how you could customize `JavaTMP-User-Starter` by utilizing third-party Bootstrap themes from many sources:
+In this section we show you some examples of how you could customize `JavaTMP-App-Starter` by utilizing third-party Bootstrap themes from many sources:

 #### Bootswatch [https://bootswatch.com/](https://bootswatch.com/)